auraoupa/personnal_tutos/jupyter.md

 * Do not forget to shut down the scripts in the the front page after closing them, or you will have to kill the processor

+## Trucs et astuce

-Quand un module ne se charge pas alors que l'install conda est ok, relancer jupyter-notebook
+* Quand un module ne se charge pas alors que l'install conda est ok, relancer jupyter-notebook
+* relancer l'output d'une cellule précedente : \_7 : output idem que cellule 7
+* afficher les versions des outils utilisés